“How can we scale our company without losing the culture that made us successful?”

 Let’s take a closer look at these reasons.
 As startups realize they’ve “made it,” they look ahead to becoming a mature company.
 While they don’t want to become a stodgy traditional company, they do feel pressure to “grow up” and act responsibly.
 MBA instincts kick in and soon the common characteristics of traditional structure emerge like hierarchy, policy, process, standards, specialization, and silos.
 The problem is that as structure increases, culture is diminished and engagement erodes.

-But culture doesn’t have to take a nose-dive to achieve scale.
+But organizational culture doesn’t have to take a nose-dive to achieve scale.
 The natural tendency toward structure can be counterbalanced by investing in culture as a competitive advantage.
 Focusing on human capabilities such as leadership, principles-based decision-making, and integrated problem-solving can reduce the need for structure while maintaining (or even increasing) engagement.

 This is the holy grail—what every prosperous startup wants to get right: scaling without losing the culture that made them successful in the first place.
 Finding and developing the balance between what the company should keep and where it must change is essential to surviving this initial phase of maturity.